aldahick/athena/README.md

 @injectable()
 export class Config extends BaseConfig {
-  // for example, to specify the directories containing your GraphQL schema, override like so: readonly graphqlSchemaDirs = [resolve(getModuleDir(import.meta), '../schema')];
+  // for example, to specify the directories containing your GQL schema, override like so: readonly graphqlSchemaDirs = [resolve(getModuleDir(import.meta), "../schema")];
+  // or, for new fields altogether, use this.optional & this.required to read/verify environment variables
+  readonly databaseUrl: string = this.required("DATABASE_URL");
+  readonly environment: string | undefined = this.optional("NODE_ENV");
 }
 ```